 What are microplastics and why do they matter in the beauty industry?

-You might ask: why are microplastics bad?
 Microplastics are very damaging to the environment where they take forever to degrade and harm our oceans and marine life in the process.
 In addition, they are harmful to human health.
-We inhale plastics (e.g., through household dust), we eat plastic (microplastics in the oceans are ingested by marine animals and passed along the food chain, harming both marine life and human health), we drink microplastics (microplastic contamination of drinking water has been shown to be quite widespread), and microplastics are connected to fertility problems (due to endocrine disruptors found in plastics).
+We inhale plastics (e.g., through household dust), we eat plastic (microplastics in water are ingested by marine animals and passed along the food chain, harming both marine life and human health), we drink microplastics (microplastic contamination of drinking water has been shown to be quite widespread), and microplastics are connected to fertility problems (due to endocrine disruptors found in plastics).
 There even is a link between plastic debris and the risk of infectious disease as pieces of plastic that hold water are potential breeding grounds for mosquitoes and floating plastic can be a source for the spread of pathogens.

 The beauty industry contributes to the issue of microplastics through the use of plastic packaging that takes forever to degrade, and through the use of microplastics in formulations.
 Through packaging alone, the beauty industry creates 120 billion units of plastic waste every year.
 Microplastics are prevalent in the beauty industry and are added to formulations, e.g. as emulsifying agents, texture enhancers, or cheap fillers.
 These microplastics flow straight from your bathroom drain into the sewer system and through wastewater treatments that are not always designed to filter all of them out.
 They ultimately contribute to the “Plastic Soup” swirling around in our oceans.
 If you want to help avoid this, look for zero plastic products both in the way they are packaged and by checking the ingredient list (look out for prevalent ingredients, e.g. Acrylates, silicones such as Dimethicone, Polysilicone-15, Amodimethicone, or some PEGs).